 The Seven Mile Beach hospitality portfolio continues to diversify with the reopening of Beach Suites - now known as Palm Heights - a boutique hotel grounded in local culture, services and design.

 Dart demonstrates continued confidence in the Cayman Islands’ tourism product through the acquisition of Comfort Suites Seven Mile Beach hotel, adding further to Dart’s hospitality portfolio.
+The property is now reflagged and rebranded as Hampton by Hilton.

 Dart-owned Cayman Distributors Group invests in the Cayman Islands Brewery, best known for Caybrew and the award-winning White Tip Lager.